Mastering the Nine Patch Quilt Block: A Beginner’s Guide

 Step 1: Cutting Your Fabric

-Step 2: Arranging Your Squares
+Step 2: Arrange Your Layout

 Finished traditional nine patch quilt block

-Step 3: Sewing the Rows
+Step 3: Sew the Rows

 Pressing each of the rows for a traditional nine patch quilt block towards the dark fabrics

-Step 4: Assembling the Block
+Step 4: Join the Rows

 Pressing quilt blocks in alternating directions to lay flat